hejmsdz/NonLinear/README.md

 in floating point and interval arithmetic (the latter powered by Boost library).

 University project for Elements of Numerical Analysis course.
-I did my best, but use at your own risk.
+I did my best (and passed :smile:), but use at your own risk.